Admissibility procedure

 1. Has already been recognised refugee or subsidiary protection status[1] by a state party according to the 1951 Refugee Convention and can still enjoy such projection;[2]

-2. Has made a Subsequent Application after a decision has been taken by the Territorial Commission, without presenting new elements or new evidence concerning his or her personal condition or the situation in his or her country of origin which make it significantly more likely that the person will benefit from international protection, unless the applicant allege to have been unable – without fault – to present such elements or evidence at the previous application or during the appeal procedure.[3]
+2. Has made a Subsequent Application after a decision has been taken by the Territorial Commission, without presenting new elements or new evidence concerning their personal condition or the situation in their country of origin which make it significantly more likely that the person will benefit from international protection, unless the applicant allege to have been unable – without fault – to present such elements or evidence at the previous application or during the appeal procedure.[3]

 3. Has made a Subsequent Application during the execution of an imminent removal order (Article 29-bis).[4]

-The President of the Territorial Commission shall conduct a preliminary assessment of the admissibility of the application, to ascertain whether new relevant elements have emerged to the granting of international protection.[7]
+The President of the Territorial Commission shall conduct a preliminary assessment of the admissibility of the application, to ascertain whether new relevant elements have emerged or have been submitted by the applicant to the granting of international protection and to evaluate whether the delay in the submission of such new elements or evidence can or cannot be attributed to the applicant’s fault, who needs to provide specific evidence that it cannot be attributed to them.[5]

-If the applicant has already been recognised as a refugee or subsidiary protection status holder, the law provides that the President of the Territorial Commission shall set the hearing of the applicant.[8]
+If the applicant has already been recognised as a refugee or subsidiary protection status holder in another country party to the 1951 Convention, the law provides that the President of the Territorial Commission shall set up a hearing of the applicant to evaluate the reasons given to support the admissibility of the application in the specific case.[6]

-In case of a first subsequent application made during the execution of an imminent removal order, the Procedure Decree now provides that the application must be immediately sent to the President of the competent Territorial Commission, who must conduct a preliminary assessment of the admissibility of the application, within three days, while assessing the risks of direct and indirect refoulement.
+In case of a first subsequent application made during the execution of an imminent removal order, the Procedures Decree has been amended by DL 133/2023.
+According to Article 29 bis of the Procedure Decree law, the application must be immediately sent to the President of the competent Territorial Commission, who must conduct a preliminary assessment of the admissibility of the application, within three days, while assessing the risks of direct and indirect refoulement.
 The application is declared inadmissible in case no new elements have been added, pursuant to article 29, paragraph 1, letter b).

-ASGI is of the opinion that, even after the reform, Article 29-bis of the Procedure Decree is still likely to violate the recast Asylum Procedures Directive, as the lodging of a subsequent application for the sole purpose of delaying or frustrating removal is not among the grounds of inadmissibility in Article 33(2) of the Directive. (see subsequent application).
-The provision still does not clarify which phase is considered the execution of an imminent removal order.[13]
-Moreover, worryingly, the law now provides that in the event of an application declared inadmissible, the applicant can be detained.[14] (see Detention).
+ASGI is of the opinion that Article 29-bis of the Procedure Decree is likely to violate the recast Asylum Procedures Directive, as the lodging of a subsequent application for the sole purpose of delaying or frustrating removal is not among the grounds of inadmissibility in Article 33(2) of the Directive (see Subsequent application).
+The provision does not clarify which phase is considered the execution of an imminent removal order.[10]
+Moreover, worryingly, the law provides that in the event of an application declared inadmissible, the applicant can be detained[11] (see Detention).

-No suspensive effect is recognized to the appeal including a suspensive request in case of a decision that declares inadmissible, for the second time, the asylum application pursuant to article 29, (1) b), or declaring the asylum application inadmissible pursuant to article 29-bis of the Procedure Decree.[15]
+No suspensive effect is recognised to the appeal including a suspensive request in case of a decision that declares inadmissible or rejects, for the second time, a further subsequent asylum application pursuant to article 29, (1) b), or declaring the asylum application inadmissible pursuant to article 29-bis of the Procedure Decree.[13]

 Personal interview